matteo-fregonara/OpenVoiceAgent/README.md

 The system uses a **multi-threaded architecture** to manage simultaneous speech recognition, response generation, and voice synthesis.

 As shown below, the conversational pipeline runs across distinct threads for:
-- **User Listener** — captures and transcribes user speech via the STT model.
+- **User Listener**: captures and transcribes user speech via the STT model.
-- **Response Generator** — processes transcribed text and produces agent responses using the TTT model.
+- **Response Generator**: processes transcribed text and produces agent responses using the TTT model.
-- **Response Voicer** — handles speech synthesis through two sub-threads:
+- **Response Voicer**: handles speech synthesis through two sub-threads:
   - one generates emotional speech via the TTS model, and
   - the other (**Response Player**) plays the generated speech output in real time.